نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Climate changes and long periods of drought has caused that many studies focuses on drought tolerance plants.
-Kakootie-koohi (Ziziphora clinopodioides) is known as an important medicinal plant in herbal medicine and treatment of respiratory diseases.
+Climate changes and long periods of drought have led many research approaches to focus on drought tolerance plants.
+Kakootie-koohi (Ziziphora clinopodioides Lam, Family Lamiaceae)) is known as an important medicinal plant in herbal medicine and treatment of respiratory diseases.
 Besides having vast geographical distribution in Iran, it has conspicuous morphological and phytochemical diversities.
-To investigate the effect of water stress upon growth and phytochemical traits of Kakootie-koohi, a field experiment was performed as a split plot in the form of a complete randomized design with three replications.
-Different levels of irrigation were assigned as first factor including irrigation at 90-100% available water, stopping irrigation at vegetative stage and stopping irrigation at flowering stage, and different ecotypes assigned as second factor named as Galoogah, Taleghan, Kaboodarahang, Shazand and Velian.
+To investigate the effect of water stress upon growth and phytochemical traits of Kakootie-koohi, a field experiment was performed as a split plot in a randomized complete block design with three replications.
+Different levels of irrigation were assigned to first factor including irrigation at 90-100% available water, stop irrigation at vegetative stage (two months after planting in the field) and stop irrigation at the beginning of flowering stage, and different ecotypes were assigned to second factor named as Galoogah, Taleghan, Kaboodarahang, Shazand and Velian.
 At the 50% flowering stage, the plants were harvested for desired traits measurements.
-Essence of treated plants were extracted by Clevenger apparatus and the components of the essence were determined and quantified using GC and GC-Mass.
-Inducing water stress at both stages caused a significant increase in percentage and yield of essential oil.
+Essential oils from treated plants were extracted by Clevenger apparatus and the essential oil components were analyzed using gas chromatography (GC) and GC-Mass.
+Stop irrigation at both vegetative and flowering stages decreased leaf dry weight, but leaf area was decreased only by stop irrigation at vegetative stage.
+The amount of chlorophyll a, chlorophyll b, total chlorophyll, carotenoids, ion leakage and relative water content were not affected by water shortage but the amount of total phenol was increased by water shortage at vegetative stage.
+Water stress at both stages significantly increased the percentage of essential oil.
 The maximum amount of essential oil yield obtained in Galoogah, Taleghan and Velian ecotypes.
 The most dominant essential oil component was pulegone and its maximum amount (39.9%) was observed in plants of Taleghan ecotype under drought stress at vegetative stages.
-It can be concluded that there is a possibility of improving yield of essential oils in Kakootie-koohi by stopping irrigation at vegetative or flowering stages.
+Considering that many studied traits were not affected negatively by water shortage, while phenol content and essential oil percentage increased. it is possible to achieve the highest amount of essential oil and pulegone in area exposed to water shortage by stopping irrigation at either vegetative or flowering stage in Taleghan and Galoogah ecotypes.

 کلیدواژهها [English]